Charlie Pittman: Father/son connections

 Conversely, Pittman's son Tony Pittman starred as an undersized defensive back on the high-powered offense of the 1994 Penn State Nittany Lions football team.

 Father and son were both starters for the Nittany Lions.
 Despite playing on three of Joe Paterno's five undefeated teams, both were denied national championships that could have been awarded their teams, but were given to other squads.

 Charlie Pittman never lost a game he started in high school and neither he nor Tony ever lost a game they started at Penn State.
-Their combined college records are 45-0-1.
-In the sports world, that is almost a miraculous number.
-In elite college football, there is no father-son tandem better at their game, record-wise, than the Pittmans.
-Both father Chalie and son Tony Pittman were also academic all-Americans while attending and playing football for Penn State.
+Their combined college records are 45–0–1.
+Both father Charlie and son Tony Pittman were also academic all-Americans while attending and playing football for Penn State.

 New York Giants general manager Ernie Accorsi, who spent decades guiding NFL teams notes, "it's unprecedented; it's hard to believe," Accorsi said.
 "That record for a father and son at the same university—and the son played in the Big Ten—that is something mind-boggling."